Pros and Cons of Taking your Worksite Orientation Online

 With online orientations, it’s possible to test each new hire or existing employee to see where they are–and instantly adapt the training to their needs.
 If they have in-depth understanding of a topic, your orientation can provide a short overview instead of detailed training.
 What if they need to know more about a particular subject area?
 The training can automatically provide additional information and support for those topics based on individualized quiz results.

-Now that you know some of the pros and cons of the two training methods, you might be interested in learning about some of the key benefits companies receive when working with BIS Training Solutions and their software, BIStrainer, to develop and deliver orientations online.
+Now that you know some of the pros and cons of the two training methods, you might be interested in learning about some of the key benefits companies receive when working with BIS Safety Software and their software, BIStrainer, to develop and deliver orientations online.

 Worried about wandering eyes during testing or training?
 BIStrainer makes virtual proctoring possible using computer webcams.
 Companies can verify identification of employees, make sure participants are paying attention to the training, and confirm that cheating does not occur by recording their actions during training sessions.